-Think about your LLC a year from now: raking in profits and taking Alabama by storm.
 You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 And we’re not talking about renting office space or paying employees – before you sell a single product, there are startup costs associated with launching an LLC in Alabama.

-While you’re making plans and dreaming big, make sure that you consider all the possible costs associated with starting an LLC.
+Make sure that you consider all the possible costs associated with starting an LLC.
 To help you out, we’ve compiled the most common Alabama startup fees here.

 Overall Alabama LLC Formation Costs

 In Alabama, obtaining a Certificate of Name Reservation is a mandatory first step in the LLC formation process.
 So in preparing to start your business, your first move will be to reserve your name with the Alabama Secretary of State.
 This ensures your desired name will be available when you file your Certificate of Formation and no one else will use it in the meantime.
 A name reservation will run you $28 online and $10 on paper.

 Alabama is actually the only state that requires a name reservation in advance of an LLC formation.
 In most states, it’s sufficient to simply combine this step with the formation filing itself, but Alabama requires a separate reservation process.